tsuda16k/sketcher/README.md

 ### \- gain

 A constant value (gain) is added to an input image before the extraction of edges to produce a sketch.
-Although this is useful in some cases (described later), in most cases you don’t have to care about this parameter.
+A sketch can be very noisy when an input image has dark/dim regions.
+In such cases, increasing the gain, such as `gain = 0.2` or `gain = 0.3`, may reduce the noise.
+In most cases, however, you don’t have to care about this parameter.

 ### \- contrast